-- leaded light and oak framed windows, aged oak wall and ceiling beams, fireplaces and character drop latch oak internal doors;
+This property has well proportioned rooms, with good ceiling heights for a house of this age and accommodation arranged over three floors.
+Features include leaded light and oak framed windows, aged oak wall and ceiling beams, fireplaces and character drop latch oak internal doors.

-- 2 principal reception rooms in the oldest part of the house, comprising a dining room with stone inglenook fireplace and oak flooring, and a sitting room with stone open fireplace and built-in oak shelving;
+The property has two principal reception rooms in the oldest part of the house, comprising a dining room with stone inglenook fireplace and oak flooring and a sitting room with a stone open fireplace and built-in oak shelving.

-- separate study with built-in oak shelving and oak flooring; - drawing room over-looking the garden in a more recent part of the house, with double doors out to the terrace, a brick fireplace with a stone hearth and oak flooring;
+There is also a separate study with built-in oak shelving and oak flooring, a drawing room over-looking the garden in a more recent part of the house, with double doors out to the terrace, a brick fireplace with a stone hearth and oak flooring.

-- rear hall with built in oak shelving and oak flooring with double doors out to the terrace: - modern country-style kitchen with an Aga, open plan to an impressive oak framed breakfast room with under floor heating and a high vaulted ceiling.
-This lovely family space enjoys a far reaching outlook through big windows over the garden and lakes to the rear;
+The rear hall has built-in oak shelving and oak flooring with double doors out to the terrace.
+The modern country-style kitchen with an Aga is open plan to an impressive oak framed breakfast room with under floor heating and also features a high vaulted ceiling.
+This lovely family space enjoys a far reaching outlook through big windows over the garden and lakes to the rear.

-- practical domestic space including a utility room and boot room; - 8 good-sized individual bedrooms, all enjoying a lovely outlook and arranged over the first and second floors;
+Eight good-sized individual bedrooms, all enjoying a lovely outlook, and four well appointed bath/shower rooms are arranged over the first and second floors.

 A useful range of timber outbuildings lie away from the house, linked to the barn and including a workshop, double bay open garage, pool room and, for those with equestrian interests, three loose boxes.